Tell me about a time when you worked on a team based project when a member was not doing their share of the work.

-Show the interviewer that you have great leadership abilities by discussing how you redistribute the workload when a team member is not pulling their weight.
+Show the interviewer that you have excellent leadership abilities by discussing how you redistribute the workload when a team member is not pulling their weight.
 Avoid speaking negatively about anyone and keep your answer focused on the solution you created, and the positive outcome of your actions.

 Perhaps you were able to step in and reallocate the work among the team members.
 Maybe you took on the extra workload yourself.
-Interviewers will be looking for a candidate that works harder rather than becoming deflated around under performers.
+Interviewers will be looking for a candidate that works harder rather than becoming deflated around underperformers.

 Sales answer example

-One of my teammates always looks for the easy way out: logging the exact minimum number of calls per day, account touches per week, etc. which directly impacts my ability to succeed in my role.
+"I feel like school prepares you for the slacker in the group project!
+I can remember being in grade school and there was, without fail, someone who did not hold up his or her end of the bargain.
+In my current role, one of my teammates always looks for the easy way out.
+For instance, logging the minimum number of calls per day.
+This behavior directly impacts my ability to succeed in my role.
 While this is very frustrating, and something I've tried addressing with him, he is just going through the motions until he finds a new job, so there is nothing I can do to make him try harder.
-That said, I have been sure to do an extra 25% over quota for calls, talk time, and account touches to try to compensate for his lower metrics with the added benefit that it gives me even more insight and data to better understand my prospects, clients, and market."
+That said, I have been sure to do an extra 25% over quota for calls, talk time, and account touches to try to compensate for his lower metrics.
+The added benefit is that it gives me even more insight and data to better understand my prospects, clients, and market."